 They are still being hampered by burdensome banking restrictions.

 For example, Canadian cannabis producers have been banned from using PayPal because the U.S. based company is subject to US federal restriction on cannabis.

-Even some larger banks have declined to provide financial service to Canada’s cannabis industry simply because its so new and considered higher risk.
+Even some larger banks have declined to provide financial service to Canada’s cannabis industry simply because it is so new and considered higher risk.